csc-ubc-okanagan/workshops/outlines/fitting-models-to-data-not-data-to-models.md

 This series introduces early-career researchers to statistical models that extend beyond linear models (i.e., ANOVAs) so that they may learn how to *fit models to their data rather than fitting their data to models*.
 All workshops will use `R` and RStudio, so some experience with `R` or other programming languages is encouraged but not required.
 See the [R Fundamentals for Data Anlysis](https://csc-ubc-okanagan.github.io/workshops/#r-fundamentals-for-data-analysis) for an introduction to `R` and RStudio.
 Attendees who do not have experience with `R` are encouraged to review this content or take the introductory workshop concurrently if it's being offered.

-**Single Linear Regression**
+**Simple Linear Regression**

 This workshop will introduce linear models (i.e., one-way ANOVAs), their assumptions, and limitations, in a format tailored towards visual and spatial learners.

-By the end of the session, participants should be able to visualize and explain single linear regression models, their assumptions, and their limitations.
+By the end of the session, participants should be able to visualize and explain simple linear regression models, their assumptions, and their limitations.

 **Fitting linear models in `R`**